Table of Contents

 Have you wondered about this interesting name?
 I have.
-Well, it comes from the Greeks apparently, although there are different theories as to exactly how it got this name.
-Probably the most well-known theories are that the Greeks named the Seven Stars the Seven Sisters because Atlas and Pleione had seven daughters and the stars are named after these daughters.
+Well, it apparently comes from the Greeks, although there are different theories as to exactly how it got this name.
+Probably the most well-known theory is that the Greeks named the Seven Stars the Seven Sisters because Atlas and Pleione had seven daughters, and the stars are named after these daughters.

 Also, ancient sailors used Pleiades as a navigational tool, and the name “to sail” in Greek was used (plein).
 Astronomers have used the term Pleiades ever since.